Preft/Butler-Project3-GroupG/README.md

 5. How has the price for coffee beans changed between 1990 and 2018?
 6. What are the main environmental changes that threaten coffee crops?

-<b>Visualizations:</b>
-1. A map showing the coffee producing countries
-2. A chart showing the top 10 coffee producers since 1990
-3. A graph to show how exports and imports have changed by country since 1990
-4. A chart showing the change in the price of coffee beans since 1990
-5. A unique way to display the environmental elements that threaten coffee crops

-<b>Machine Learning (with clustering)</b>
-*	Using the historical export, consumption and trading/stock data for each country we can determine whether the future price of coffee beans would increase or decrease by country.
-*	If the future price of coffee is increasing in the exporting countries, will there be a future price increase for coffee in the importing countries.
-*	And vice versa, if the future price of coffee is decreasing in the exporting countries, will there be a future price decrease for coffee in the importing countries.

 ### Process: